Girgias/php-rfcs/container-offset-behaviour.md

 Because the value at the offset is never checked via a call to `offsetGet()`, a correct implementation of the `offsetExists($offset)` method that follows the general `isset()` semantics, *must* return `false` if the backing value is `null`.
-As such the following implementation of ArrayAccess is *incorrect*:
+As such the following implementation of `ArrayAccess` is semantically *incorrect*:
 ```php
 class A implements ArrayAccess {
     private array $a = [];